I want your software development teams to become more productive.

 Not in the short term, though.
 I don’t offer quick fixes.

-My focus is increasing your longterm productivity.
+My focus is on increasing your longterm productivity.

 My orientation is towards concepts and paradigms.
 It’s the fundamentals that interest me, because I strongly believe they are core to an increase in your longterm productivity.